01. Academic writing with Quarto

 key for the caption.

 We can also create tables using markdown syntax.
 In this case, the format is a little different.
-Consider Table Table 1, for example.
+Consider Table 1, for example.

 | Column 1 | Column 2 | Column 3 |